 About the Divisional OfficeS

-Most of our staff are based in the divisional office at the John Radcliffe Hospital.
-The divisional office also hosts the Medical Sciences Graduate School, which is also located at the John Radcliffe Hospital, and the Medical School Office, which is co-located at the John Radcliffe Hospital and at the Medical Sciences Teaching Centre in South Parks Road.
+Most of our staff are based in the Divisional Office at the John Radcliffe Hospital.
+The Divisional Office also hosts the Medical Sciences Graduate School, which is also located at the John Radcliffe Hospital, and the Medical School Office, which is co-located at the John Radcliffe Hospital and at the Medical Sciences Teaching Centre in South Parks Road.

 Our location within the hospital is key to fostering our relationship with the Oxford University Hospitals NHS Foundation Trust, and promotes cohesiveness and responsiveness at the interfaces between our mutual teaching, training, research and clinical activities.

-The divisional offices and its officers:
+The Divisional Office and its officers:

 - Provide leadership to and act as advocates for their cognate grouping at all levels of the University and externally